juanuys/juanuys.github.io/_work/2006-netaporter.md

 ---
-layout: page
-title: Net-A-Porter.com
+title: "Net-A-Porter.com"
+description: "My work with Net-A-Porter.com"
+layout: post
+tags: career
+category: blog
+date: 2006-01-01
 ---

-# My work with Net-A-Porter.com

 I worked at Net-A-Porter.com for almost 7 years, and some of my achievements include implementing our first shared payment service, our first API and our first translations system.
 I have led teams, and I've also won a hack day with an iOS app.